VincentNowak/meta_sing/README.md

 ## General Notes
 - This workflow is very much designed for reproducibility, transferability and ease-of-access rather than computational efficiency.
 Suggestions are as always welcome but may not be included in the git, as it is intended to allow reproducibility of work yet to be published.
 - All containers were built on a local Ubuntu 18.04.4 LTS machine (Intel CORE i5 vPro 7th Gen) running singularity 3.4.2-1 and were executed on Intel nodes in a slurm-based HPC environmnent
-- Containers autometa_latest.sif and antismash_5_1_ver3 (/container_5) are currently only able to run on Intel nodes due to an SSSE3 issue, which to the best of my knowledge is a binary encoding library that is related to Intel archhitecture and incompatible with AMD
+- Containers autometa_latest_2.sif and container_5 are currently only able to run on Intel nodes due to an SSSE3 issue, which to the best of my knowledge is a binary encoding library that is related to Intel archhitecture and incompatible with AMD
 - Descriptions of each container are accessible by running singularity run-help path/to/container
 - Descriptions of each python script are accessible by running python3 python_script.py --help
 - meta_sing.sh does not contain help-text but checks order and type of parameters